 * The nine Protected Characteristics in the Equality Act of 2010 are age, disability, gender reassignment, marriage and civil partnership, pregnancy and maternity, race, religion or belief, sex and sexual orientation

 Funded by the Equality Fund 2012-2015 of the Scottish Government this project will function in three areas in Edinburgh including Craigmillar, Broomhouse/Saughton and Gracemount/Southhouse.
 The main objective of the Young People Against Hate project is to bring young people in these areas to work together to develop an educational package or campaign to raise the awareness about the damage of hate crime in their community and encourage others to do more to tackle the problem collectively.

-For more information regarding the project please contact our Youth Development Officer, Sean Lewis at firstname.lastname@example.org
+For more information regarding the project please contact our Youth Development Officer, Victoria Anderson at VAndersonelrec.org.uk

 Third Party Reporting (previously known as Remote Reporting) is a way of reporting a crime, including Hate Crime, or passing on information without talking to the police directly.
 There are a number of different organisations, including ELREC, throughout Edinburgh (E Division) and Lothians and the Scottish Borders (J Division) of the Police Service of Scotland area where victims, witnesses, carers or others can speak privately to a member of staff, and we will pass your information onto the police.

 ELREC provides Third Party Reporting as a free service.
 To Third Party Report Hate Crime please contact us by calling 0131 556 0441 or email us at firstname.lastname@example.org and we will get in touch with you.

 Third Party Reporting is not suitable for incidents that require an immediate response or urgent contact with the police.
 In such cases, the use of emergency number 999 is recommended.

 The 101 non-emergency number will make it quicker and easier for you to contact the police when you don't need an emergency response, for example to: